okfn/okfn_iati/docs/csv_converter_guide.md

 The multi-CSV approach splits IATI data into separate CSV files for different data types, making it easier to work with in Excel and other tools.

+For a detailed explanation of how IATI XML data maps to the CSV structure and the relationships between files, see the [CSV Data Hierarchy Guide](csv_data_hierarchy.md).

 ### Files Generated

 - `activities.csv` - Main activity information